alvyl/alvyl-consulting-profile/content/d-products/3-tapestry.md

 Alvyl Tapestry is a Business Intelligence and Data Visualization tool.

-Tapestry offers a rich set of Data Visualization capabilities, with an easy-to-use web interface, in the form of Dashboards and Charts.
+Tapestry offers a rich set of **data visualization** capabilities, with an **easy-to-use** web interface, in the form of dashboards and charts.

-It can be deployed independently, or alongside Alvyl Loom to benefit from its scalable Data Processing capabilities.
+Integrates with Alvyl Loom for scalable data processing capabilities.